E2 VISA INSTRUCTIONS (Americans)

 Required Documents:

-1. copy of original degree with Apostille
+1. A copy of the original degree with an original Apostille

-2. notarized criminal record check with Apostille
+2. An original notarized criminal record check with an original Apostille

-3. health check statement
+3. A health check statement (Signed and dated)

-5. copy of your resume (signed)
+5. A copy of your resume (signed)

-6. a signed copy of the contract
+6. A signed copy of the contract

-7. four passport-sized photos (one is glued to the visa application)
+7. Four passport-sized photos (one is glued to the visa application)

 Please send your documents by FedEx, DHL, UPS, or South African Post Office Registered Mail.